Ma Ji: Biography

-Ma Ji was born in Tianjin on 2 August 1934.
+Ma was born in Tianjin on 2 August 1934.
 After the Communists took over mainland China, Ma started to work in Xinhua bookstore.
 He joined the Central Broadcasting Recitation and Ballad Troupe as a professional xiangsheng performer in 1956.
 He studied under Hou Baolin and became a seventh-generation xiangsheng performer.
-He got his stage name Ma Ji from the film Mattie the Goose-boy (1950 film), which is based on the poem of the same name by Mihály Fazekas.
+He got his stage name Ma from the film Mattie the Goose-boy (1950 film), which is based on the poem of the same name by Mihály Fazekas.

-As a notable xiangsheng master and performer, Ma Ji created his own art style and made great contributions to China's Xiangsheng art.
+As a notable xiangsheng master and performer, Ma created his own art style and made great contributions to China's Xiangsheng art.

 In the mid to late 1980s, together with his disciple Zhao Yan, he frequently travelled to Singapore on performance tours and proved to be very popular there as well.

-Ma Ji was also a member of the 5th Chinese People's Political Consultative Conference.
+Ma was also a member of the 5th Chinese People's Political Consultative Conference.

+Ma died of a heart attack on 20 December 2006 at Beijing, China.